rimzzlabs/rimzzlabs/README.md

 ## 👋 Hi, I'm Rizki Maulana Citra
-I'm a Front-end Web Developer based in Banten, Indonesia.
-I'm getting started to Web Programming since early 2021 and I choose the Front-end path.
-I love to write code in JavaScript, and everyday I often to practice so I will become a real Front-end Engineer.
+I'm a Front-end Web Developer based in Banten, Indonesia.<br/>I'm getting started to Web Programming since early 2021 and choose Front-end path.<br/>I love to write code in JavaScript, and my dream is to become a Front-end Engineer.

 Currently I'm learning NextJS, TypeScript and waiting for announcement of admission of new students in AMIK Serang.